Mellanox/ufm_sdk_3.0/plugins/ufm-rest-rdma-Plugin/README.md

 `./ufm_rest_rdma_client.sh -h`

-3. From hosting server using docker exec command thesame as to run it from inside docker, but need to run docker exec ufm-plugin-rest-rdma prior to command:
+3. From hosting server using docker exec command the same as to run it from inside docker, but need to run docker exec ufm-plugin-rest-rdma prior to command:
 ##Example
 ```